Ante Starčević: Assessment

 Starčević promoted the "principle of nationality", according to which every nation must have a state.
 Starčević advocated Croatia's independence from the Austrian Empire and viewed Austria as a "sworn historical enemy", but did not support the use of force.
 For him, there was only one Croatian state right, which belonged to the Croatian people.
 This became the central constituent of his ideology.
 He saw the foundations of the new state in the ideas of the French Revolution, and supported universal suffrage.

 Starčević rejected the terms "Illyrian" or "Yugoslav", and insisted on the name "Croatian" for his people.
 He viewed the Illyrian movement as a tragic error.
 He considered that there were only two South Slavic nations: Croats and Bulgarians, and envisioned Croatia from the Alps to Macedonia.
 He called Slovenes as Alpine Croats, Serbs simply as Croats, and Bosnian Muslims as the purest part of the Croatian nation.
 Some authors, such as Serbian writer Jovan Skerlić, interpreted this as in fact an advocacy of Yugoslavism.
 Some view Starčević as anti-Serb.

 Starčević fiercely condemned all those who thought differently from him.
 He coined the term "Slavoserb", derived from the Latin words "sclavus" and "servus", for those who function as servants to foreign powers and against their own people.
-He applied that term to persons such as Ljudevit Gaj, Bishop Josip Juraj Strossmayer, and Croatian Ban Ivan Mažuranić.
+He applied that term to people such as Ljudevit Gaj, Bishop of Bosnia or Đakovo and Syrmia Josip Juraj Strossmayer, and Ban of Croatia Ivan Mažuranić.
 It was applied to persons who were both Croats and Serbs.
-He also pointed out Nikola IV Zrinski and Josip Jelačić as servants to foreigners, and named the participants of the Zrinski-Frankopan Conspiracy as their opposite.
+He also pointed out Nikola IV Zrinski and Josip Jelačić as servants to foreigners, and named the participants of the Magnate conspiracy as their opposite.
 He wrote positively about the Serbian Nemanjić dynasty.
 However, he accordingly claimed they were a Croatian dynasty.